dart-lang/site-www/src/resources/dartpad-best-practices.md

   and requires a real understanding of how to complete a task, instead of just copying and pasting code snippets.
-  Until now, we might not have explicitly claimed "this is a quiz" because we didn’t know how users would perceive the word "quiz," and we didn’t want to add too much pressure.
+  Until now, we might not have explicitly claimed "this is a quiz" because we didn’t know how users would perceive the word _quiz,_ and we didn’t want to add too much pressure.